 There is a way around this, a less-strenuous, time-saving, and highly efficient method of identifying the right keyword combinations for a campaign?
-In most cases, you can only achieve such a shortcut through analysis of your competitions marketing strategies and stealing it from them.
+In most cases, you can only achieve such a shortcut through analysis of your competition’s marketing strategies and stealing them from them.
 However, for this to prove effective, you will need tools and a campaign testing investment.

-Stealing the best performing and highly-converting keywords for a competitor in Singapore SEO digital agency doesn’t have to be complicated.
-You only need excellent analytical skills to help identify the keywords, proper analytics tools to sort the data out, and small testing budget.
+Stealing the best performing and highly converting keywords for a competitor in Singapore doesn’t have to be complicated.
+You only need excellent analytical skills to help identify the keywords, proper analytics tools to sort the data out, and a small testing budget.
 This allows you to save a lot of time and money that would have been used in developing and funding new ads.

 Each site has several predictable conversion generation points.
 This may be the testimonial page, the keywords ranked, or an ad copy.
 However, it at times proves quite challenging to identify the exact conversion generation, especially from an outsider’s perspective.

 You, therefore, have to employ your experience and judgment in identifying what you deem as your competitor’s leading conversion strategy.
-This involves identifying all major keywords in these conversion points for a Singapore SEO agency you compete with and sorting them according to relevance.
+This involves identifying all major keywords in these conversion points for an SEO agency you compete with and sorting them according to relevance.

 Stealing and testing the keyword